axibase/atsd/rule-engine/notifications/webhook.md

 ## Payload

-The JSON payload includes all fields that are relevant to the alert, including entity and metric metadata.
+The JSON payload includes all available alert fields as well as entity and metric metadata.

 ## Response